Amrit442/Student-Info-Database-in-Java/README.md

-#Student-Info-Database-in-Java
 	A simple student info database project made with java swing and database used is mysql.